Student Achievement

 In SACSCOC’s Policy on Institutional Obligations for Public Disclosure, student achievement information may include “reliable information in retention, graduation, course completion, licensure examinations, and job placement rates and other measures of student success appropriate to institutional mission.”

-The College of Coastal Georgia (Coastal Georgia) evaluates success concerning student achievement consistent with its mission to provide degrees that support the intellectual, economic, and cultural needs of the community and region while promoting student progression and timely graduation.
+The College of Coastal Georgia (Coastal Georgia) evaluates student achievement in line with its mission to provide degrees that support the intellectual, economic, and cultural needs of the community and region while promoting student progression and timely graduation.
 The College’s commitment to student achievement is specifically evident in one section of its mission statement:

 Completion Rate